Hakam Balawi: Early life and education

 Balawi was born in the town of Bal'a, near Tulkarm in British Mandate Palestine in 1938.
-He has diplomas in administration, journalism and education.
+He had diplomas in administration, journalism and education.

 Career

-Balawi became the deputy head of the central information committee of Fatah from 1968 to 1978.
-His political career began when he was assigned as the Palestine Liberation Organization's ambassador to Libya from 1973 to 1975.
-After, serving as ambassador he became a staunch Fatah activist and then served as an ambassador of the PLO to Tunisia from 1983 to 1994.
+Balawi was the deputy head of the central information committee of Fatah from 1968 to 1978.
+His political career began when he was assigned as the Palestine Liberation Organization's ambassador to Libya from 1973 to 1975, after which he became a staunch Fatah activist and then was the PLO's ambassador to Tunisia from 1983 to 1994.

 Yasser Arafat assigned Balawi the cabinet post of Interior Minister of the Palestinian National Authority in November 2003.
 His tenure lasted until 24 February 2005 when a new cabinet formed.
 Balawi was also a member of executive committee of Fatah, a member of the Palestinian National Council and the Secretary of the Union of Palestinian Writers and Journalists.
 During Arafat's presidency of the PNA and his chairmanship of the PLO, Balawi was said to be a "loyalist".

 Personal life

-Balawi engaged also in writing several plays and novels.
+Balawi wrote several plays and novels.
 He was married and had four children.

 Balawi died on 28 November 2020, at the age of 82.